doiim/p2pix-front-end/README.md

 ## Build Setup

-The application can be tested by its trial version [https://p2pix-staging.vercel.app/](https://p2pix-staging.vercel.app/), the only requirement is to be running the smart contract of local way.
+The application is built and distributed by our CI/CD pipeline; a staging build is served from our self-hosted server and also pinned to IPFS with an IPNS pointer.
 To run the application locally, there are two different ways:

 ### Run with bun